Last Updated on 6/23/2020

-Forbes 2014 report on the world’s most valuable brands found Apple at the top of the chart with $124.2 B in brand value.
+Corporate branding is a valuable investment that pays off for B2B and B2C companies alike.
+Forbes’ 2019 report on the world’s most valuable brands found Apple at the top of the chart with $205.5 billion, a significant increase from their brand value of $124.2 billion in 2014.
 What is the value of your company’s brand?
 Does your company have a brand strategy?

-Okay, so you’re not Apple, Microsoft, or Google, the top 3 brands in this survey.
+Okay, so you’re not Apple, Google, or Microsoft, the top three brands in this survey.
 However, every company has a brand and every brand has value.
 If you have a product or service to sell, then your customers and prospects will define you as to whether or not you will add value to their lives, either at work or at home.

-Evaluate your company’s brand by taking this quick brand report card evaluation:
+Evaluate your company’s brand by taking this quick brand report card evaluation.

 If you need further help request a brand assessment, and we will schedule a free online consultation.